Seven in the Church

 Let's look at a few examples:

 Prov.
 6:17-19 lists seven things that are an abomination to God, the first being 'Pride'.
-Pride might be acceptable in today's society, but God never changes; He still hates it.
+Pride might be acceptable in today's society and even encouraged, but God never changes; He still hates it.
 Pride was, as Isa.
 14:12-15 tells us, the reason Lucifer fell from grace.

 God hates not only these seven sins; God hates all sin.